fruitsamples/SBSendEmail/ReadMe.txt

 	NOTE: if you're typing this rule in by hand, note that it should all be one one line, and it must be typed exactly as shown above.
 If you have difficulty entering the above command, then copy and paste the command from the readme into the rule.

 (e) All done.
-You can close the info window.
 Xcode is now set up to automatically generate Scripting Bridge source for any applications you add to your project.

 NOTE: this rule uses the sdef and sdp command line tools.
 To learn more about these tools, use the following commands in the Terminal window: man sdp